pmahnke/transitionelement/_posts/2020/2020-09-01-coast_to_coast_day_4.md

 _Grisdale Tarn to Patterdale - Lake District National Park_

 My foot had become a bit of a problem.
-We decided to walk the 5 miles or so down to Patterdale and rest for the rest of the day.
+We decided to walk the five miles or so down to Patterdale and rest for the rest of the day.

 Luckily, the Old Water View hotel had a shepard's hut that we could use.
 I got [Compeed plasters](https://www.compeed.co.uk/product/compeed-blister-plasters-medium/) and generally rested.
 It helped.